deepintdev/deepint-documentation/README.md

 # Deep Intelligence documentation

 This repository contains development documentation for Deep Intelligence.
-Check the section below for the list of docummented topics.
+Check the section below for the list of documented topics.

 ## Topics